 Acceptance into this program constitutes a commitment by the student to complete the entire program.
 As the student nears completion of one course, the material for the next course will be shipped automatically.
 Exceptions to this policy will be made on a case basis, but the expectation is to complete the three courses in succession within the recommended time allotments.
 Students who have completed one or two courses via other CDE programs will not have to repeat them.

-During this course of study, the student will submit a variety of written assignments in the form of assessments, multiple choice tests, and essays.
+During this course of study, the student will submit a variety of written assignments.
 Time limits for submission of written materials are specified in individual syllabi.
 Partial submissions are not acceptable.
 Simultaneous multiple submissions of written assignments are discouraged unless operational commitments require it.
 If any circumstances preclude timely submission of written requirements, students must notify the CDE Program Administrator as soon as possible.
 Students who do not meet submission deadlines will be disenrolled from the program.